TomasVotruba/tomasvotruba.com/source/_posts/2016-09-16-how-to-write-open-source-in-php-2-enjoy-skeletons.md

 <span class="arrow-down-on-list">↓</span>

-- **Trush**: Without this I would not trust you know anything about open-source.
+- **Trust**: Without this I would not trust you know anything about open-source.

 ### `.scrutinzer`